 What is an IRS Wage Garnishment?

-A wage garnishment occurs if you owe back taxes to the IRS, and you ignore the notices or phone calls and don’t make arrangements to resolve the debt such as a installment agreement or Offer in Compromise.
+Wage garnishment occurs if you owe back taxes to the IRS, and you ignore the notices or phone calls and don’t make arrangements to resolve the debt such as an installment agreement or Offer in Compromise.